1nst4ll/mango-news/PROGRESS.md

 - Perform a final review and cleanup of the codebase.
 - Implement further accessibility enhancements.
 - Refine responsive design for specific components as needed.
-- Add documentation for the new UI/Styling guidelines and scraping methods in the `/docs` folder.
 - Suggest a git commit and push to mark the completion of this milestone.